deigott/traceroute/README.md

 Through this project, I've had the opportunity to explore both the mandatory and bonus parts, enhancing the traceroute functionality beyond its core implementation.
 From managing DNS resolution to implementing command-line options, I've expanded my programming toolkit and problem-solving abilities.

-I'm proud to present my implementation of `ft_traceroute` and am confident that it showcases my dedication to learning and implementing complex concepts.
+I'm proud to present my implementation of `traceroute` and am confident that it showcases my dedication to learning and implementing complex concepts.
 This project has truly helped me develop a solid foundation in network programming and system calls, which will undoubtedly be valuable in my future endeavors.

 Thank you for taking the time to explore my project and its capabilities.
 If you have any questions or feedback, feel free to reach out.